LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module2/materials/resources/calling-functions/README.md

 Instead, `printf` *does* something.
 After we call it, something has *happened*: the user now sees "hello" on their console.

-Calling a function like `printf` is similar to an "imperative" sentence in Enlish: it's a "command", or instructions for what you want to happen.
+Calling a function like `printf` is similar to an "imperative" sentence in English: it's a "command", or instructions for what you want to happen.
 You're saying "Hey computer, go and print this string to the console".

 The result is what we call a *side effect*.
 When you call a function like `printf`, you don't get a value back, but you cause something to happen, you "affect" the state of the world in some way (in this case, the console on the user's computer now contains a new line of text.)